 The texture of the ice cream was smooth and similar in consistency to soft serve due to the difficulty in freezing products with high alcohol levels.
 The plate was satisfyingly rich and sweet, but not overly the overly sweet that can commonly happen with desserts.

-Overall, Mrs. Nom and I feel that V. Mertz is one of the best dining experiences we have ever had, not only in Omaha, but in our various travels.
+Overall, we feel that V. Mertz is one of the best dining experiences we have ever had, not only in Omaha, but in our various travels.
 Chef Seymour’s skills and passion for food is evident in the dishes we tasted and the attention to detail he asks of his staff.
 Service was excellent, with knowledgeable servers who were quick and efficient.